remotesyssupport/provision/README.rst

-These additional configuration directories can be used to change the default configuration parameters in any way, and are typically used to set secret API keys, access keys, and define site-specific functionality bundles.
+These additional configuration directories can be used to change the default configuration parameters in any way, and are typically used to set secret API keys, access keys, and define provider-specific functionality bundles.

 A Bundle is a named collection of files and scripts that will get